Thermal Laser Epitaxy

 - Combining sources with high and low temperatures

-TLE benefits compared to traditional technologies
+TLE compared to traditional technologies

 - Evaporation of almost all elements of the periodic table